Care for Gay, Bi & Queer Men

 Sexual difficulties & intimacy Erection problems, changes in desire, performance anxiety, delayed or premature ejaculation, compulsive sexual behaviour, and relationship concerns — addressed through both medical and psychosexual lenses.

-Painful anal sex (anodyspareunia) A common but rarely discussed difficulty.
-I assess and treat the physical and psychological causes of anal pain during sex, including hypertonic pelvic floor, fissures, haemorrhoids, infections and dermatological conditions
+Painful anal sex (anodyspareunia) A common but rarely discussed concern.
+I assess and treat the physical and psychological causes of anal pain during sex, including hypertonic pelvic floor, fissures, proctitis, anxiety and vaginismus-equivalent presentations.

-Anal cancer screening & HPV-related disease High-resolution anoscopy referral, HPV vaccination, and screening for anal cancer — particularly important for men living with HIV or with a history of HPV.
+Anal cancer screening & HPV-related disease HPV vaccination, risk-stratified screening for anal dysplasia, and high-resolution anoscopy referral — particularly important for men living with HIV or with a history of HPV.

-Cardiovascular & metabolic health Blood pressure, cholesterol, weight, and diabetes risk — including the elevated risks associated with HIV, stimulant use, anabolic steroids and chronic minority stress.
+Cardiovascular & metabolic health Blood pressure, cholesterol, weight, insulin resistance and diabetes risk — including the elevated risks associated with HIV, stimulant use, anabolic steroids and chronic minority stress.

 Sexual health & HIV STI screening and treatment, PrEP, and vaccination including HPV, Gonorrhoea and hepatitis.